Allison’s Stage 2C Colorectal Cancer Story

 That’s when my life changed forever.

 I don’t think I did.
-For maybe a minute, my life flashed before my eyes, because I had experience in my lab with different cancers and whatnot that I did as far as research was concerned.
-But I never thought cancer would happen to me.
+For maybe a minute, my life flashed before my eyes.
+I had experience in my lab with different cancers and whatnot that I did as far as research was concerned, but I never thought cancer would happen to me.

 I need to do what I need to do to find doctors so they can get this cancer taken care of, out of me, and prepare myself for the fight of my life.

 I got as many opinions as I could get.
-I got three opinions at different institutions.
+I got 3 opinions at different institutions.
 Let me tell you, maybe the treatment was similar, but the surgical options were very different.

 I also knew of a friend of a friend who I had thought had just gone through colorectal cancer treatment, so I reached out to my friend to connect me with this person.
 I knew nobody that had colorectal cancer, and I definitely didn’t know anybody young.